toggo9/docs/hardware/machinespecific.rst

 Footnotes
 ---------

-  .. _Compaq machines FDD bug:
+.. rubric:: Compaq machines FDD bug:
 * Most Compaq machines with Compaq BIOS currently suffer from a bug that causes the Floppy drive to not work without Turbo mode enabled.
 To prevent this, Turbo mode has been force enabled on Compaq machines for the time being.

-  .. _Compaq Deskpro:
+.. rubric:: Compaq Deskpro:
 * The currently implemented Deskpro machines are to be handled like dev-branched machines because they do not work properly.

 .. _brokenacpi: